YavorMarkov/Ansible-30-days-Bootcamp/README.md

 You've successfully completed the first day of the Ansible 30-day Bootcamp!
 You've set up your environment, understood the basics of Ansible, and executed your first playbook.
 Well done!

 As you continue this journey, remember that balance is important.
 Take a break, get some fresh air, socialize, and maintain your health.
 A healthy mind fosters better learning.
 Let's keep going strong for the remaining days.
-See you tomorrow for a new challenge! :)
+See you tomorrow for a new challenge! :smiley:

 # Keep Consistency!